+- Grade 3 math and reading

+- Grade 4 math, reading, and writing

 - Grade 5 math, reading, and science

 - Grade 6 math and reading

-- Grade 7 math, reading, and writing
+- Grade 7-math, reading, and writing

 - Grade 8 math, reading, science, and social studies

+Test results will be reported to students and parents; parents may review any assessment test that has been given to their child.
 Certain students-some with disabilities and some with limited English proficiency-may be eligible for exemptions, accommodations, or deferred testing.
 For more information, see the principal, counselor, or special education director.

-STAAR Alternate 2 is available for eligible students receiving special education services who meet certain stateestablished criteria as determined by the student's ARD committee.
+STAAR Alternate 2 is available for eligible students receiving special education services who meet certain state-established criteria as determined by the student's ARD committee.